SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 ... ...

-The input data frame "2DGauss_FFL_LD_Frame_i.tif" and the corresponding output data file "2DGauss_FFL_LD_xy_i.txt" have the same index i.
+The input data frame "2DGauss_FFL_LD_Train_Frame_n.tif" and the corresponding output data file "2DGauss_FFL_LD_Train_xy_n.txt" have the same frame index n.

 ## 3. Validating datasets

 Validating datasets are in the folder: **Validate**

-The validating datasets, consisting of 50 pairs of input and output files, are generated in the same way as the training datasets.
-The emitter locations are random and independent.
+The validating datasets, consisting of N = 50 pairs of input and output files, are generated using the same parameters as those of the training datasets.

 ## 4. Testing datasets